top of page

 Overview

-This AI-powered camera vision SaaS platform enables users to remotely monitor and analyze visual data in real time using a machine learning-driven interface.
-Designed for professionals in research-heavy industries, the platform provides advanced image detection, labeling, and data insight features through a streamlined web dashboard.
-Key use cases included tracking behavior patterns, identifying anomalies, and providing actionable intelligence based on AI-driven visual recognition.
+This AI-powered camera vision SaaS platform enables users to remotely monitor and analyze visual data in real time through a machine learning-driven interface.
+Built for professionals in research-heavy industries, the platform supports advanced image detection, labeling, and data insight delivery via a streamlined, responsive web dashboard.
+Core use cases included tracking behavior patterns, identifying anomalies, and surfacing actionable intelligence through AI-driven visual recognition.

 About the Client – Serket Technologies